Our pledge to you:

 We may share this data with a research agency who conduct the research on our behalf and destroy the personal data when the research is complete.

 When you create an account

-We collect your email, country and postcode to create an account.
+We collect your Identity Data and Contact Data to create an account.
 When you login, we will track this and your behaviour.
 We may use this data and other data we hold about you to tailor your experience in the account and any communications we send.
 We may also use it improve our service to you and others.

 If you ask us to close your account, we will delete the data within a month.
-If there is no activity on your account for 18 months, we will contact you to confirm it is still required before closing it and deleting the data.
+If there is no activity on your account for 18 months, we aim to contact you within a month to confirm it is still required before closing it and deleting the data.